pkay025/linux-admin-lab/README.md

 ## Objective

 The goal of this repository is to build practical Linux system administration skills by completing structured, hands-on labs that simulate real-world administrative tasks.
-Each lab includes objectives, scenarios, commands practiced, screenshots, and lessons learned.
+Each lab includes objectives, scenarios, commands practiced, and screenshots.

 ---